GustavoAnkelen/GustavoAnkelen/README.md

 ## Hello there, I'm <em>Gustavo Ankelen<em>! 👋
-#### I'm a Mathematic Civil Engineer from Valparaiso, Chile.
-Right now im working as Data Scientist, and starting in a Master's Program in mathematics.
+##### I'm a Mathematic Civil Engineer from Valparaiso, Chile.
+Right now working in DataScience, also I'm about to start in a Master's Program in mathematics.

 ```js
 const Gustavo = {